ALCOpenSource/Mentor-Management-System-Team-1/backend/admin/README.md

 Note: **Do not make changes to the master branch.**

 Note: **Once you have finished making your changes, you need to fix the code styling by running `php-cs-fixer fix` and then commit your changes.
 You also need to run `composer test` to make sure all tests are passing.
-A github action scripts are included and will (hopefully) run these commands for you.

 You can then push your changes to your fork and create a pull request.**

 ## Security Vulnerabilities